 Meal time is important at Moss Street and considered part of the curriculum.
 Each day we serve breakfast around 8:45 a.m., lunch at 11:45 a.m., and an afternoon snack at 3:00 p.m.

-Meals for the younger age groups (preschool and younger) are served family style, meaning an adult is eating the same items at each table, encouraging children to try new foods.
+Meals are served family style, meaning an adult is eating the same items at each table, encouraging children to try new foods.
+We believe that these shared meals help develop relationships through conversation and modeling, interest in food, good eating habits, and social and self-help skills.
 Serving bowls and utensils are geared toward what a child can handle.
 If they are able, children are encouraged to take turns serving themselves.
-Younger school-age children are also served family style, while the older school-age children are served cafeteria style, serving themselves as they pass through the buffet line.

-    Our on-site cook plans our menus, buys food, and prepares the meals that your child will eat while in our care.
+Center staff plan the menus, buy the food, and prepare the breakfast and afternoon snack that your child will eat while in our care.
+Each day parents bring from home a shelf-stable lunch for staff to serve to their child.
+All meals, whether provided by Moss Street or the parent, need to meet USDA nutritional guidelines.
 Whenever financially feasible, organic food is purchased; however, many of the items we use are not organic.
-Our menu rotates every week, and menus are posted online and in classrooms and on parent bulletin boards.
+Our menu rotates every other week, and menus are posted online, in classrooms, and on parent bulletin boards.